devopsguytm/nodejs-tekton/README.md

 kubectl create -f  default-us-icr-io.yaml -n env-stage
 ```

-- Create ServiceAccount to allow the Pipeline to run and deploy to `env-dev` Namespace :
+- Create a new ServiceAccount to allow the Pipeline to run and deploy to `env-dev` namespace.
+We specify this ServiceAccount in pipeline definition.
+Also we will bind a custom Role to this ServiceAccount that will enable it to create/delete/edit/.. resources in `env-dev` and `env-stage` namespaces.

 ```
 kubectl apply -f ci-cd-pipeline/tekton-kubernetes/service-account.yaml         -n env-ci kubectl apply -f ci-cd-pipeline/tekton-kubernetes/service-account-binding.yaml -n env-dev